olshevski/compose-safe-args/README.md

 }
 ```

 This declaration will simply be treated as another group of routes, which are placed inside `Routes.Subroutes` object.
-In order for `Routes.Subroutes` to be a route itself you need to add a navigation declaration with the same name:
+In order for `Routes.Subroutes` to be a route itself, you need to add a navigation declaration with the same name:

 ```kotlin
 @GenerateRoutes("Routes")